Cpk test : everything about creatine phosphokinase test

 Related tests CBC, alanine aminotransferase (ALT), Aspartate aminotransferase (AST)

 A CPK isoenzymes test is performed in the ICU or emergency rooms especially if you are having a heart attack.
-Your doctor may recommend this test,
+Some of the primary CPK test uses for which your doctor may recommend this test,

 • If you are suffering from a heart attack